What is deal desk? A deal desk streamlines deal management and enhances win rates — if the process flow is correctly set up.

 For example, when working on a proposal using PandaDoc, authorized members can edit it simultaneously, use a comments section, and utilize a built-in chat.

-An approval workflow feature that moves docs forward for approval, signing, and review automatically.
+An approval workflow feature that moves docs forward for approval, signing, and review automatically, without sacrificing quality or compliance.

 When customizing approval workflow steps, route a signing order and receive a notification when a doc is signed.